Committee members' forum

 Access generally refers to the built, natural and digital environments.
 Inclusion extends to participation in economic, social and community life and is generally a function of community attitude.
 Improving access and inclusion means removing barriers that may prevent someone from participating in an activity.

-The Disability Access and Inclusion Advisory Committee is a Committee of Council.
+The Disability Access and Inclusion Advisory Committee (DAIAC) is a Committee of Council.
 This type of governance structure means the Committee will have a high level of influence and direct relationship with decision makers, including Councillors.

 Two Councillors are DAIAC members, with one Councillor acting as Chair.
 This ensures that Council can hear directly from people with a disability and strengthens relationships with the community.